Corporate financial statements

 Consolidated financial statement statistics

 The data set underlying the consolidated financial statement statistics is formed by the financial statements of some 230 non-financial groups admitted to the Prime Standard segment of the Frankfurt Stock Exchange.
-Unlike separate financial statements, consolidated financial statements are prepared according to International Financial Reporting Standards (IFRS) and are, as a result of consolidation, adjusted for intra-group transactions as well as capital ties and debt relationships.
+Unlike separate financial statements, these consolidated financial statements are prepared according to International Financial Reporting Standards (IFRS) and are, as a result of consolidation, adjusted for intra-group transactions as well as capital ties and debt relationships.
 The consolidated financial statement statistics therefore allow timely analysis of the net assets, financial position and results of operations of large German groups, including their globally active subsidiaries, on a consolidated basis.
-The time series are published in the Statistical Section of the Monthly Report and in the Statistical Supplement 4 (Seasonally adjusted business statistics).
+The time series are published in the Statistical Section of the Monthly Report and in the Statistical Series Seasonally adjusted business statistics and in the Statistical Series Consolidated financial statement statistics.

 Further analyses of consolidated financial statements are carried out through the ECCBSO's ERICA database (European Records of IFRS Consolidated Accounts) on an annual basis.
 Overall, analyses on the balance sheet and results of operations of some 1,000 consolidated statements of listed European groups are available every year, broken down by sector of activity and size.